1692 Jamaica earthquake: Earthquake

-There were three separate shocks, each with increasing intensity, culminating in the mainshock.
+There were three separate shocks, each with increasing intensity, culminating in the main shock.
 The estimated size of the event was 7.5 on the moment magnitude scale.

 Despite reports of the town flowing into the sea, the main result of the earthquake was subsidence caused by liquefaction.
 This would also explain an eyewitness account of houses being swallowed and people being buried up to their necks in the sand.
 The probable triggering of the Judgement Cliff landslide during the earthquake occurred along the line of the Plantain Garden fault.
 Movement on this structure has been suggested as the cause of the earthquake.

 Landslides

-The Judgement Cliff landslide is a complex rock-slide slump with a volume of about 131–181 × 106 m3.
+The Judgement Cliff landslide is a complex rock-slide slump with a volume of about 131–181 million m3 and displaced the land surface by up to 800 m.
 The slip surface is found within zones of clay and shale with gypsum at the base of a limestone unit.
-This landslide occurred after the earthquake but it remains possible that heavy rain over the few days after the event, or possibly during a hurricane in October later that year was the final trigger for the slip.
+This landslide occurred after the earthquake but it remains possible that heavy rain during a hurricane in October later that year was the final trigger for the slip, as the exact date of the landslide is uncertain.